duken72/codingForDummies/cppFD/README.md

 - Copy initialization: was inherited from the C language.
 - Direct initialization: For simple data types (like `int`), copy and direct initialization are essentially the same.
 For more complicated types, direct initialization tends to be more efficient than copy initialization.
-- Uniform initialization / list initialization: Unfortunately, direct initialization can’t be used for all types of initialization (such as initializing an object with a list of data).
-To provide a more consistent initialization mechanism.
+- Uniform initialization / list initialization: To provide a more consistent initialization mechanism.
+Because, direct initialization can’t be used for all types of initialization (such as initializing an object with a list of data).

 **In practice**:

-- Favor initialization using braces whenever possible.
+- Favor initialization using curly braces whenever possible.
 - But don't over-dramatic simple things: `int d{7};`

 -------